3,110

 Needs: Minor to Significant

 Hong Kong is a Special Administrative State of the Republic of China.
-Hong Kong was a British colony for many years before returning to Chinese rule in 1997.
 Approximately 7 million people inhabit the densely populated region.
-Hong Kong is known to be a melting pot of numerous cultures including: Chinese, British, Vietnamese, Americans and various other ethnic groups.
-Due to it’s long-term association with Great Britain, Hong Kong is very westernized and enjoys a high level of autonomy and maintains a separate political and judicial system from that of China.
+Hong Kong is known to be a melting pot of numerous cultures including Chinese, British, Vietnamese, Americans and various other ethnic groups.
+Mother’s Choice, our partner agency in Hong Kong, leads with excellence to advocate and care for waiting children, well.

 Learn More